NOT GETTING THE GIGS YOUR MUSIC DESERVES?

 - Michele Thomas, Jazz singer, Chicago (USA)

-IS YOUR MUSIC EVEN BEING CONSIDERED?
+IS YOUR PROJECT EVEN BEING CONSIDERED?

 As an agent, I get contacted by at least 5 great jazz musicians looking for representation each week.
 Clubs and festival promoters receive many more!